-When the emergency notification went out to the university, Stroham was unsure if he was at risk.
+When the emergency notification went out to the university, Strohm was unsure if he was at risk.

 The initial alert sent from the university had a subject line of RUN.
 HIDE.
 FIGHT. and read, “CU Alert: Boulder Police is responding to a large party in the area of 10th & Pennsylvania.
 People in the area could be subject to arrest and CU sanctions.”
 The subject line wasn’t corrected until over an hour later.

-“I remember most, the effect that it had with people on social media, just kind of laughing at the school,” Stroham said.
+“I remember most, the effect that it had with people on social media, just kind of laughing at the school,” Strohm said.
 “Nobody takes it seriously.”